Bayesian Variable Selection for Function-on-Scalar Regression Models: a comparative analysis: Introduction

-So, it is also necessary to impose some kind of regularization to avoid overfitting.
+where, $y_i(t)$ is the value of the $i$th response functional evaluated at point $t$, $x_{li}$ is the value of the $l$th scalar predictor corresponding to the $i$th curve.
 Notice that the intercept and variable coefficients are functional.
-The component $\epsilon_{i}(t)$ represents the error curve, or residual curve.
-It is often assumed that the error curves are independent, and come from the same Gaussian process with a mean of zero and a given covariance structure.

-In many cases, in addition to the goal on prediction, the aim is to establish a good estimation of the functional coefficients in (\ref{resposta_funcional}), assessing whether $\beta_{l}(t)=0$ for all $t$ for some $l$, or even checking whether a given functional coefficient is null only at specific points, meaning if $\beta_{l}(t)=0$ only for some values of $t$.
+The component $\epsilon_{i}(t)$ represents the error curve.
+It is often assumed that the error curves are independent and come from the same Gaussian process with a mean of zero and a given covariance structure.
+In many cases, in addition to the goal of prediction, the aim is to estimate the functional coefficients in (\ref{resposta_funcional}) while imposing some regularization to avoid overfitting.
+This can be done by assessing whether $\beta_{l}(t)=0$ only for some values of $t$ or whether $\beta_{l}(t)=0$ for all $t$.
+Here, we focus on the latter to perform variable selection.

 The literature on variable selection in functional regression analysis is still not dominant.
 However, there is strong evidence that this area has grown rapidly in recent years, especially in the last decade.
 Some examples of variable selection in functional regression can be found in \cite{matsui2011variable}, which studied the group SCAD regularization for the selection of functional regressors, \cite{mingotti2013lasso} and \cite{HL}, which generalized LASSO to the case of scalar covariates and functional response, among others \citep{FL,Ferraty2cap3,gertheiss2013variable,MSW,Julian}.
 A related but different problem in functional data analysis is the selection of basis functions for functional data representation (smoothing).
 In this context, one can use penalty-based techniques such as LASSO \citep{lasso} and Bayesian LASSO \citep{art:bl-Casella} or latent variable approaches as in \cite{Kuo}, \cite{anselmo2005adaptive} and \cite{sousa2023bayesian}.